jackabox/gridsome.jackwhiting.co.uk/content/drafts/2019-12-09-svelte-pagejs-routing.md

 <svelte:component this={route} params={params} />
 ```

-Your `App.svelte` should look something similar to this by now:
+Your `App.svelte` should look something similar to the following when all put together.

 ```html
 <script>